petecarapetyan/webappwriter/docs/blog/weFeelTrapped.md

 Corporate teams don't have the same needs as an individual.
 WordPress worked perfectly before, and still does, for many use cases.
 Not all use cases.

-_"We feel trapped"_  sure, but complaining in a corporate setting can be uncool, especially about a popular and free product. _"Nobody on our team wants to wrestle with it.
+_"We feel trapped"_ might be your feeling, but complaining in a corporate setting can be uncool, especially about a popular free platform.
+Still, you feel _"Nobody on our team wants to wrestle with it.
 It's become a bit of a no-man's land."_

 _"We used to have Fred, he loves WordPress and kept it all running.
 Now we're stuck with this thing, and nobody feels safe touching it.
 Most of the plugins are out of date, and frankly, it isn't performing like some of our competitor's sites."_